bsmith-fdb/goal-apollo-poc/README.md

 # Notes
 * Generate EF Core models (execute in project folder)<br />
 `dotnet ef dbcontext scaffold Name=ConnectionStrings:postgres Npgsql.EntityFrameworkCore.PostgreSQL --output-dir .\Models.EF\`

-# Migration Challenges
-* Implementing change history logic (updating _C, _A, _H tables)
-  * Should we keep the logic in stored procedures?
-  * If the logic lives in C# code (assuming EntityFramework is used)
-    * Will this hurt performance? (lots of DB calls)
-    * How can we script the loading of data (like we do with DML DCRs)?